-Identify users for Use the AccessList directive to specify the access list for new archives. access lists
+Identify users for access lists

+Use the AccessList directive to specify the access list for new archives.

-Directive type Archive Creation Directive.
+Archive Creation Directive.
 The AccessList directive only affects archives when they are created.
 If you change this directive in your configuration file, it has no effect on existing archives.
 Use VCS -A to change the access list of an archive after it has been created.

-Syntax AccessList = [user_id[, user_id...]]
+AccessList = [user_id[,user_id...]]